amirbawab/AVR-cheat-sheet/README.md

 # AVR Cheat Sheet

-*The Following Cheat Sheet is built based on the ATmega328p, but other AVR microcontroller should follow similar steps.*
+*The Following Cheat Sheet is built based on the ATmega328p, but other AVR microcontroller should follow similar steps.
+Also note that this cheat sheet is just for reference.
+Therefore always refer to the original datasheet for complete information.*

 ## Table of Contents